Grindcore: Industrial and electronic influence

 Among other influences, Napalm Death took impetus from the industrial music scene.
 Subsequently, Napalm Death's former guitarist, Justin Broadrick, went on to a career in industrial metal with Godflesh.
 Mick Harris, in his post-Napalm Death project, Scorn, briefly experimented with the style.
 Scorn also worked in the industrial hip hop and isolationist styles.
 Fear Factory have also cited debts to the genre.
 Digital hardcore is an initially German hybrid of hardcore punk and hardcore techno.
 Agoraphobic Nosebleed and the Locust have solicited remixes from digital hardcore producers and noise musicians.
 James Plotkin, Dave Witte, and Speedranch participated in the Phantomsmasher project, which melds grindcore and digital hardcore.
 Alec Empire collaborated with Justin Broadrick, on the first Curse of the Golden Vampire album, and with Gabe Serbian, of the Locust, live in Japan.
 Japanoise icon Merzbow also participated in the Empire/Serbian show.

 Electrogrind

 The 21st century also saw the development of "electrogrind" (or "cybergrind"), practiced by The Berzerker, Gigantic Brain and Genghis Tron which borrows from electronic music.
 These groups built on the work of Agoraphobic Nosebleed, Enemy Soil and The Locust, as well as industrial metal.
 The Berzerker also appropriated the distorted Roland TR-909 kick drums of gabber producers.
+Bands like Libido Airbag and Cumfilled Brain incorporates elements of Grindcore, such as pitch-shifted, gurgled vocals, with the rhythmic structures of Techstep.
 Many later electrogrind groups were caricatured for their hipster connections.